tezos/tezos/docs/introduction/howtouse.rst

 A quick look at the balance updates on the receipt shows that on top of funding the contract with 1ꜩ, *alice* was also charged an extra cost that is burnt.
-This cost comes from the *storage* and it's shown in the line ``Paid storage size diff: 46 bytes``, 41 for the contract and 5 for the string ``"hello"``.
+This cost comes from the *storage* and is shown in the line ``Paid storage size diff: 46 bytes``, 41 for the contract and 5 for the string ``"hello"``.
-Given that a contract saves it's data on the public block-chain that every node stores, it is necessary to charge a fee per byte to avoid abuse and encourage lean programs.
+Given that a contract saves its data on the public block-chain that every node stores, it is necessary to charge a fee per byte to avoid abuse and encourage lean programs.